recursivelabsai/NeurIPS-Submission-Case-Study/submitted/neurips.pareto-lang.md

 # `pareto-lang`

-# A Symbolic Operating System for Recursive Interpretability, Alignment, and Collapse Control in Transformer Models
+# A Symbolic Operating System for Diagnosing, Containing, and Aligning Transformer Reasoning Models

 </div>